Claude Code Plugins

 Modified files:

-- Dockerfile: Added coverage instrumentation support
+- Dockerfile: Added coverage instrumentation with build tags

-- .tekton/<name>-push.yaml: Added instrumented image build task
+- .tekton/<name>-push.yaml: Added instrumented image build task with hermetic support

-- .tekton/<name>-pull-request.yaml: Enabled coverage for PR builds
+- .tekton/<name>-pull-request.yaml: Enabled coverage and hermetic builds for PR builds

 - integration-tests/pipelines/<name>-e2e-pipeline.yaml: Added coverage collection